Suzuki Every Passenger Mini Trucks

 Let’s take a closer look at the most modern DA17V Suzuki Every, starting with the interior.
 Japanese mini trucks are, as the name suggests, ‘mini,’ but their smart packaging ensures a surprising amount of interior space despite compact exterior dimensions.
 This spaciousness is largely due to the almost ‘brick-like’ rectangular shape of the Every, as well as the efficient design of the engine and transmission, which maximizes room for both passengers and gear.
 With this in mind, let’s explore the interior of this latest model, which debuted in 2015.

 The first thing you’ll notice is that these are regular, comfortable seats—not the bucket seats commonly found in some UTVs.
 They are designed for comfort and have a practical shape that makes getting in and out easy.
-Additionally, the seats offer significant fore and aft adjustability and can recline flat, ensuring that even in a compact off-road vehicle like this, you’ll have no trouble finding a comfortable seating position.
+Additionally, the seats offer significant fore and aft adjustability and can recline flat, ensuring that even in a compact off-road Japanese mini truck like this, you’ll have no trouble finding a comfortable seating position.

 Then there are the rear seats.
 Yes, it’s a bench seat, much like the one in its rival, the Hijet Cargo, but it’s perfectly suited for the short journeys typically required when using this mini truck off-road on a college or hospital campus, or even at a large manufacturing facility.